GSquad934/dotfiles/config/leftwm/README.md

 * Custom scripts ran by the status bar to display various information

 # Dependencies
-The following packages are necessary in order to run this build of DWM properly:
+The following packages are necessary in order to run this build of LeftWM properly:

 * ttf-jetbrains-mono
 * ttf-joypixels
+* polybar
 * libxft-bgra

+The following software are not mandatory but recommended:
-* feh (recommended)
+* feh
-* dmenu (recommended)
+* dmenu
-* alacritty (the hard-coded terminal in the *config.toml* file)
+* termite (the hard-coded terminal in the *config.toml* file.
+Can be modified to your needs)
-* xlock (optional, only if you want a lock screen)
+* xlock

 If you want a nice DMenu to be integrated, you can install [my custom build](https://github.com/GSquad934/dmenu).
 The default terminal emulator can be modified to any out there.